Founder and President

 I am a trial lawyer who represents companies in commercial litigation and a former “big law” partner who decided to cut a different path.
 After 20 years with some of the leading national firms and a stint as a government enforcer, I founded Charis Lex to bring my brand of hands-on, principled advocacy to a wider range of businesses.

 I’ve been fortunate to have a few folks say nice things about my work.
 I was described as a “talented litigator” with an “excellent attention to detail,” “who efficiently manages discovery with an eye toward summary judgment and trial” in Chambers USA.
 I was named an “Attorney of the Year” by California Lawyer.
-I have been listed among the Southern California Super Lawyers.
+I have been listed in Best Lawyers for antitrust law, designated a Litigation Star by Benchmark Litigation for commercial and antitrust litigation, and ranked among the Southern California Super Lawyers.
 I’ve been called a “real trial lawyer.”

 Although I’ve tried cases involving a range of issues—such as stock option contracts, trade secrets, fraudulent conveyances, and patent infringement damages—I have a particular expertise in antitrust.
 I had the honor of serving as a deputy assistant director at the Federal Trade Commission, leading enforcement actions challenging anticompetitive conduct.
 While I was there, I was privileged to serve as trial counsel in a couple of high-profile actions.
 I received the Distinguished Service Award for my work at the FTC.